 - Receive annual compensation totaling $107,432 or more

 - Perform at least one of the executive, administrative, or professional duties

 Still unsure about the difference between exempt and nonexempt employees?
 Use our flowchart to move through the three-part FLSA test:

 Keeping track of exempt and nonexempt employees

-You will need to keep timesheets for nonexempt employees so they can easily track their hours and any overtime worked.
-Also, track hours worked by salaried employees to keep track of vacation time, sick days, and hours worked.
+Keep timesheets for nonexempt employees so they can easily track their hours and any overtime worked.
+You should also track hours worked by exempt employees to account for any paid time off used (if applicable).